007TNkosi/asambeni/README.md

 ```

 The app should now be accessible at http://localhost:8000.

-Usage
+## Usage ##

 To use the app, create an account and log in.
 From there, you can book rides, track ride progress, and make payments.
 Passengers can also request songs by sending a message to the driver.

+### Future Enhancements ###

+- Implement a mobile app for a better user experience on-the-go
+- Integrate with a payment gateway for seamless and secure payments
+- Implement real-time location tracking for improved route management

 ### Contributing ###

 Contributions to the app are welcome!
-If you have any ideas for new features or improvements, please feel free to submit a pull request.
+If you have any ideas for new features or improvements, please feel free to submit a pull request. <br>
+For any inquiries or feedback, please contact tnkosi.code@gmail.com.

 ### License ###